RealyUniqueName/haxe-traits/README.md

 DEPRECATED
 ===========
 It is not recommended to use this project anymore.
+Use [tink_lang](https://github.com/haxetink/tink_lang#partial-implementation) instead.

 Traits for Haxe
 ===========